 Day Owl Rosé 2017: I found this wine unique because it utilizes the Barbera grape.
 I found fruity scents of pear and peaches and bright and vibrant with refreshing flavors of stone fruit, peaches, and apricot, along with red fruit and hints of citrus.

 Harney Lane Dry Rosé 2017 – This Rosé combines Zinfandel, Tempranillo, and Petite Sirah to bring forth a balanced and well-integrated wine that will please anyone’s palate.
-I found a bright, fresh, and crisp wine with aromas of roses, citrus, and peach, and flavors of strawberry.
+I found a bright, fresh, and crisp wine with aromas of roses, citrus, peach, and flavors of strawberry.

 Markus Wine Co.
 2017 Zeal Rosé – The Rosé blends Syrah primarily with Carignane.
 On the nose, I found fresh scents, while on the palate, the wine is fruity with flavors of raspberry and peach, making this a clean and bright Rosé.